Wayfaring Views

 Ballintoy Harbour

-Rick Steves Suggestions for Northern Ireland
+Rick Steves Northern Ireland Suggestions

 Rick Steves uses a system of triangles to rate and prioritize sightseeing. ▲▲▲ for must see sights, ▲▲ for pretty great sites, ▲ for kinda great sites and naught but a mention for others.
 He combines Northern Ireland into his Ireland guidebook.
 Which, while practical from a geographical standpoint, is a bit of a disconnect geopolitically.
 The books do give background on the history of British Northern Ireland as well as the sectarian struggles.
 But more ink is given to Ireland than Northern Ireland in the guidebooks.